 This handbook is for informational purposes only.
 The provisions of this handbook do not constitute a contract, express or implied, between any staff or faculty member and Texas Christian University.
-The provisions of the handbook are subject to change without notice.
+The provisions of this handbook may be reviewed, amended, or revoked at any time following reasonable opportunity for consultation with the segment(s) of the University affected by proposed changes and per the University's Policy Development Process as stated by clicking here.